r-near/nearc/README.md

 1. **Code Analysis** - Identifies exported functions and dependencies in the Python code
 2. **Metadata Injection** - Adds NEP-330 metadata if not already present
-3. **Manifest Generation** - Creates a MicroPython manifest file that includes all necessary modules
+3. **Manifest Generation** - Creates a MicroPython manifest file that includes all necessary modules (MicroPython backend only)
-4. **Export Wrapping** - Generates C wrappers for exported functions
+4. **Export Wrapping** - Generates C wrappers for exported functions (MicroPython backend only)
-5. **WebAssembly Compilation** - Uses MicroPython and Emscripten to compile to WebAssembly
+5. **WebAssembly Compilation** - Uses MicroPython and Emscripten to compile to WebAssembly (MicroPython backend only)
 6. **Optimization** - Produces a compact WASM file ready for blockchain deployment

 The compiler handles dependency resolution automatically, making it easy to use Python libraries in your contracts (as long as they're compatible with MicroPython).